 Doing so, would be breaching the football handball rules.
 The foul is most likely to get punished by a direct free kick.
 It gets awarded to the opponents and taken from the location of the infringement.

 Soccer referees have now received even more 'football enhancing' mandatory instructions.
-The official must not allow a goalkeeper to take more than four steps while holding the ball.
+The official must not allow a goalkeeper to take more than four (4) steps while holding the ball.

-Time-wasting is bad in any spectator sport.
+Time wasting is bad in any spectator sport.
 It is one of the worst forms of unsporting behavior and dishonorable gamesmanship.

 Wasting play time in football is not pretty to watch either.
 It means you are denying the opponents a fair chance of using the full allotted time to win the game.

-Thus, as soon as the keeper has a clear opportunity to deliver the ball in play, he must do so - for the good of the game.
+Thus, as soon as the keeper has a clear opportunity to deliver the ball in play, they must do so - for the good of the game.

 It was a footballing era when keepers would take as many steps as they liked.
-They could do so providing they bounced the ball on the ground as they moved (or threw it in the air and caught again).
+They could do so - providing they bounced the ball on the ground as they moved (or threw it in the air and caught again).

-The rule-makers hit back!
+But, the rule-makers hit back!
 They declared that if a keeper held the ball with his hands, and then placed it on the ground, the ball must make contact with another player before they could touch it again with their hands.

-The International Football Association Board and FIFA both agree.
-They have always insisted they have no deliberate conspiracy against footballers or goalkeepers.
-But, their aim is to keep soccer as fluid and skillful as they can.
+The International Football Association Board and FIFA both agreed.
+They always insisted they have no deliberate conspiracy against footballers or goalkeepers.
+But, their aim is to keep soccer as fluid and as skillful as they can.